9 Examples of Nonverbal Communication in the Workplace

 By accurately interpreting the nonverbal cues of your coworkers, you can gain a shared understanding of their feelings, emotions and attitudes toward certain situations.
 Your ability to communicate with shared meaning can encourage collaboration with team members, which may boost productivity, enhance engagement and strengthen your cultural competence.

-Being aware of your own communication strategies can also help you convey your feelings on various subject matters or situations.
+Being aware of your communication strategies can also help you convey your feelings on various subject matters or situations.
 It can also help you exude confidence when talking with supervisors or express empathy when listening to a coworker.

-Browse more articles
+Explore more articles

-- What Is a Psychology Fellowship?
-(With Definition and FAQ)
+- What Is Professional Development?
+Definition and Examples